 It has been long established that demon have been conducting medical experiments and clandestine surgeries on humans, which often occurs at VMC Hospital at 751 South Bascom Avenue in San Jose, California.

 In the past, at least one variety of demon known for its fixation on human physiology and medical practices was incidentally photographed during a period of high demonic activity there, and has eve since been linked with such vile conduct as that seen in the still frame above.
-This variety has long been dubbed hobgoblin demons, for reasons which should now be clear to everyone; they stand about 3 to 4 feet tall, wear black cloaks, and feature a face that looks like a shiny white, grotesque mask [see Rare Photo of Voices Demon at VMC or Hoax?see also More of what a hobgoblin demon looks like (and other things about them, too)]:
+This variety has long been dubbed hobgoblin demons, for reasons which should now be clear to everyone; they stand about 3 to 4 feet tall, wear black cloaks, and feature a face that looks like a shiny white, grotesque mask [see Rare Photo of Voices Demon at VMC or Hoax?; see also More of what a hobgoblin demon looks like (and other things about them, too)]:

 Non-living and non-demon material can be cloaked, in addition to demons and humans; however, they can be detected in the same manner, specifically, by digital cameras that are panning over the location of the cloaked objects.
 The relatively fewer light rays reflecting from the cloaked material are condensed when the camera is moving, making the cloaked material "brighter."